Vins0656/PARCO_D2/README.md

 ## Instructions for reproducibility

+THE PBS ARE WRITTEN TO WORK ON THE LATEST VERSION OF THE UNITN CLUSTER (hpc3)

 the matrices folder is available at the following link: https://drive.google.com/file/d/1QfJeb9F9KgxqFNJk6PefVw0c-j4Dvrpm/view?usp=drive_link

 BEFORE EXECUTING ANY OF THE FOLLOWING TESTS THE "MATRICES" FOLDER HAS TO BE DOWNLOADED AND UNZIPPED IN THE DIRECTORY CONTAINING THE PBS FILES!!!!